grnet/synnefo/docs/pithos.rst

 Acknowledgments
 ---------------

-Pithos+ is financially supported by Grant 296114, "Advanced Computing Services for the Research and Academic Community", of the Greek National Strategic Reference Framework.
+Pithos is financially supported by Grant 296114, "Advanced Computing Services for the Research and Academic Community", of the Greek National Strategic Reference Framework.

 Availability
 ------------

-The Pithos+ code is available under a BSD 2-clause license from: https://code.grnet.gr/projects/pithos/repository
+The Pithos code is available under a BSD 2-clause license from: https://code.grnet.gr/projects/pithos/repository

 The code can also be accessed from its source repository: